osteele/audio2anki/README.md

 The tool supports two translation services:

-1. **DeepL** (Preferred)
+1. **DeepL**
    - Higher quality translations, especially for European languages
    - Get an API key from [DeepL Pro](https://www.deepl.com/pro-api)
    - Set environment variable: `export DEEPL_API_TOKEN=your-api-key`
+   - Use with: `--translation-provider deepl`

-2. **OpenAI** (Fallback)
+2. **OpenAI** (Default)
-   - Used when DeepL is not configured or fails
+   - Used by default or when DeepL is not configured or fails
    - Get an API key from [OpenAI](https://platform.openai.com/api-keys)
    - Set environment variable: `export OPENAI_API_KEY=your-api-key`

-The tool will automatically:
-1. Try to use DeepL first if `DEEPL_API_TOKEN` is set
-2. Fall back to OpenAI if DeepL is not available or fails
-3. Show an error if neither API key is available
+   - Use with: `--translation-provider openai`

+Note: OpenAI is always used for generating pronunciations (Pinyin, Hiragana), even when DeepL is selected for translation.

 ### Output